Home| About the author | Have your say | Links | Site Map

 11 February 2008

 I am one of those conservation vandals you guys seem rather keen to attack.
-I dislike the fact that consevation has become an industry.
-I agree that it would be lovely to see just one piece of wildland but the only way to do that is to go abroad pehaps - but even in the wildest corner of the world we "manage" the land-by polluting it from afar, by changing it's climate or simply visiting it.
+I dislike the fact that conservation has become an industry.
+I agree that it would be lovely to see just one piece of wildland but the only way to do that is to go abroad perhaps - but even in the wildest corner of the world we "manage" the land-by polluting it from afar, by changing it's climate or simply visiting it.
 It is all management, just degrees of.

 I have to work within the common standards framework, and yes, put effort into getting sites into favourable condition.
 The system is somewhat rigid and naturally goes against the grain of us old hippy types.
 It is not inflexible though and If I have a site that is knackered I wont burn tons of carbon and pump endless money into trashing it, I can simply recognise it as too far gone and either remove its designation or find new interest in it.